Soham01011/Devopslab/README.md

 9 To build an image for a sample web application from a docker file using various docker file instructions
 10 To install and provision master-slave configuration of Puppet by using AWS
 11 To implement Software Configuration Management and provisioning using Puppet Blocks(Manifest, Modules)
 12 To install and configure software configuration management using Ansible
+https://github.com/ravdy/hello-world/tree/master = Exp5: To create and build a CI/CD pipeline in Jenkins to test and deploy an application over  the tomcat server